Biomechanical Insoles

 How the procedure works

 Biomechanical orthopaedic insoles are a modern solution grounded in human biomechanics, designed to comprehensively improve the foot and the wider musculoskeletal system.
 At our Huizhou centre insoles are made individually, accounting for foot shape, gait characteristics and specific issues (flat feet, high arches, deformities).
 The insoles deliver four core functions.
 First — optimised load distribution: individual shape and structure normalise pressure, preventing pain, callosities and discomfort.
 Second — correction of mild deformities: in flat feet or high arches the insole provides the necessary support and helps restore normal anatomy.
 Third — improved posture and balance through alignment of the lower-limb force line: load on the lumbar spine, knees and hips is reduced.
 Fourth — greater stability in motion: the insole supports the foot during walking, running and active play, reducing injury risk.
-Before manufacture an orthopaedic assessment is performed and the optimal model is selected, with usage recommendations.
+Each pair is matched to the child's individual foot and gait profile, and as the child grows the insoles are revised for the new size and activity level.

 Foot and gait analysis

-The orthopaedist evaluates foot shape, arches, gait pattern, step symmetry and load on the knees and lumbar spine.
+Foot shape, arches, gait pattern, step symmetry and load on the knees and lumbar spine are assessed.

 Fabrication